 Internship Opportunities with The Partnership Center

-Due to COVID-19, we will not have internship opportunities for the fall of 2020.
-Please check back for Spring 2021 positions.
-If you have any questions, please contact our Internship Coordinator at firstname.lastname@example.org.
+Due to COVID-19, we will not have internship opportunities until Spring 2021.
+Please check back for Summer 2021 positions.
+If you have any questions, please contact our Internship Coordinator at email@example.com.
 Thank you!

 Program and Policy Internship

 Location: Hubert H. Humphrey Building, 200 Independence Ave.
 SW, Washington, DC 20201